ProvableHQ/leo/docs/rfc/009-bit-byte-conversions.md

 Conversions between `i8` and bytes amount to converting between the integer and the singleton array that contains the integer re-interpreted as unsigned;
-in this case, there is no different between little and big endian order.
+in this case, there is no difference between little and big endian order.
 Thus, these conversions may be used to re-interpret between signed and unsigned bytes, but arguably there should be more dedicated and comprehensive operations for that in Leo: that is an independent extension of Leo,